-Please note it is not possible for Language Assistants with a Temporary Work - Government Authorised Exchange visa to do voluntary work in the UK.
+Please note that UK Visas and Immigration guidance states that it is not possible for language assistants with a Temporary Work - Government Authorised Exchange visa to do voluntary work in the UK.

-5.7 Travel
+5.8 Travel

-Language Assistants will have half-term holidays as well as around two weeks' holiday in December/January (Christmas) and March/April (Easter); ask your host institution for the exact dates.
+Language assistants will have half-term holidays as well as around two weeks' holiday in December/January (Christmas) and March/April (Easter); ask your host institution for the exact dates.
 The holidays can be an opportunity to explore the UK and the following websites are a good place to start planning travels: